FireStreaker2/ToDo/README.md

 # ToDo
- A basic TODO list web app.
+ A basic TODO list mobile app made with react native and expo.